Metaphysical Book Reviews

 Catherine Athans, Ph.D.

 Short, sweet, and adorable, this mini-book quickly covers the topic of imagination and visualization.
-With a nice mix of science and metaphysical thought, this a perfect little reminder to use your visualization skills during affirmations or spells (though certainly not the implied use by the author!).
+With a nice mix of science and metaphysical thought, this is a perfect little reminder to use your visualization skills during affirmations or spells (though certainly not the implied use by the author!).
 For anyone working on their visualizations skills, Athans provides some different ideas that we may not be introduced to in Witchcraft-related books.

 Emotional Detox: 7 Steps to Release Toxicity and Energize Joy